Play video icon.

 Ensemble

-Tristan Turner (Understudy Cates, Understudy Ensemble) is thrilled to be making his debut at the Arena Stage with such a prominent piece of American theatre.
-Past credits include the world premiere of Pru Payne (Arizona Theatre Co.), Twelfth Night (Utah Shakespeare Fest.), and A Raisin in the Sun (South Coast Rep.).
-Tristan has also made appearances on All-American (The CW), The Residence (Netflix), and starred in an indie film that premiered at Tribeca Film Festival in 2025.
-He would like to thank God, his family, and his close friends, for continuing to be his North Star.
-Follow his journey on IG @tristanturn or on TikTok @turnerhudo
+Tristan Turner (Ensemble) is thrilled to be making his debut at Arena Stage with such a prominent piece of American theater.
+Past credits include the world premiere of Pru Payne (Arizona Theatre Company), Twelfth Night (Utah Shakespeare Festival), and A Raisin in the Sun (South Coast Repertory).
+Tristan has also made appearances on All American (The CW), The Residence (Netflix), and starred in an indie film that premiered at the Tribeca Film Festival in 2025.
+He would like to thank God, his family, and his close friends for continuing to be his North Star.
+Follow his journey on Instagram @tristanturn or on TikTok @turnerhudo.

 HOLLY TWYFORD